mcvoid/mcvoid.github.io/content/docs/player-guide/character-creation/_index.md

 The spell slots for a spellcaster are updated according to the chart in their class description.

-Spellcasters add 2  spells to their spellbook of a tier for which they have  spell slots.
+Spellcasters add 2  spells to their spellbook of a level for which they have spell slots.
 They may not add any spells not in their respective spell list.
 If they do not yet any any slots upon leveling, they do not add any spells to their book.

 A spellcaster may also add any spells from another